Baeomorpha: Taxonomy

 In the initial 1937 description, Brues placed the genus within the Scelionidae.
-Yoshimoto [de] in 1975 placed it within Tetracampidae In 2017 during a comprehensive review of the genus, it was placed in Rotoitidae, an otherwise relict group only known from two extant genera in New Zealand and Chile.
+Yoshimoto [de] in 1975 placed it in a new subfamily Baeomorphinae within Tetracampidae In 2017 during a comprehensive review of the genus, it was placed in the family Rotoitidae, an otherwise relict group only known from two extant genera in New Zealand and Chile, but Yoshimoto's name is older than Rotoitidae, and is therefore recognized as the correct family name.
 The study also placed two species described by Yoshimoto, B. distincta and B. elongata as synonyms of B. ovatata.
 In 2019 a new species B. liorum was described from the Burmese amber, significantly increasing the latitudinal and stratigraphic range of the taxon.